rook/rook/Documentation/common-problems.md

 ```

 ### Solution
-This is a common problem when reinitializing the Rook.io cluster and the local directory used for persistence has not been purged.
-This directory is the same directory reference by the `dataDiskHostPath` setting in the cluster CRD and is typically set to /var/lib/rook.
-To remedy simply shutdown all components of Rook.io and then delete the contents of /var/lib/rook or the directory specified by `dataDiskHostPath` on each of the hosts in the cluster.
+This is a common problem when reinitializing the Rook cluster and the local directory used for persistence has not been purged.
+This directory is the same directory reference by the `dataDiskHostPath` setting in the cluster CRD and is typically set to `/var/lib/rook`.
+To remedy simply shutdown all components of Rook and then delete the contents of `/var/lib/rook` or the directory specified by `dataDiskHostPath` on each of the hosts in the cluster.
 This time when the cluster CRD is applied, the rook-operator should start all the Pods as expected.

-## Troubleshooting Techniques
-One of the first things that should be done is to start the rook-tools pod as described in the Toolbox section.
-Once the pod is up and running one can `kubectl exec` into the pod to execute Ceph commands to evaluate that current state of the cluster.
-Here is a list of commands that can help one get an understanding of the current state.

-* rookctl status
-* ceph status
-* ceph osd status
-* ceph osd df
-* ceph osd utilization
-* ceph osd pool stats
-* ceph pg stat

-Of particular note, the first two status commands provide the overall cluster health.
-The normal state for cluster operations is HEALTH_OK, but will still function when the state is in a HEALTH_WARN state.
-If you are in a WARN state, then the cluster is in a condition that it may enter the HEALTH_ERROR state at which point *all* disk I/O operations are halted.
-If a HEALTH_WARN state is observed, then one should take action to prevent the cluster from halting when it enters the HEALTH_ERROR state.

-There is litterally a ton of Ceph sub-commands to look at and manipulate Ceph objects.
-Well beyond the scope of a few troubleshooting techniques and there are other sites and documentation sets that deal more with assisting one with troubleshooting a Ceph environment.
-In addition, there are other helpful hints and some best practices concerning a Ceph environment located in the [Advanced Configuration section](advanced-configuration.md).
-Of particular note there are scripts for collecting logs and gathering OSD information there.